comonoidial/ILFL_on_CH/notes/abstractmachine.md

 12. Separating lambdas from applications thus 'code' from 'data'
 13. Adding heap references to control expressions
 14. Using a local environment instead of substitution

+many of these steps could have done in a slightly different order yielding the same abstract machine eventually the chosen order of steps is an attempt to keep intermediate abstract machines as simple as possible and to make the next step manifest

+key steps 1,2,4,5,9,10,14
+simplifications 7,8,12,13
+obvious optimisations 3,6,11

 * Algebraic datatype manipulation
 * Throwing and catching exceptions